sallaaDev/resume-tracker/README.md

 We wrote Résumé Tracker because we couldn't find anything better online.
 Our goal was to create a job management system with simplicity at its core, so we created a universal app to track applications without user input.

-Résumé tracker evolved from our Philosophy on work it self. finding a job shouldn't be hard.
+Résumé tracker evolved from our philosophy on work it self.
+Finding a job shouldn't be hard.
 We avoided all complexity by cutting out the unnecessary distraction on your side and automating all of at with our natural language processing AI.
 Whether you have used other services like is or not, Résumé tracker only takes a few seconds to get started with.

 ## Get Started